iCliniq Logo

 What Are the Types of Complex Regional Pain Syndrome?

-There are mainly two types of CRPS; type 1 and type 2.
+There are mainly two types of CRPS: type 1 and type 2.

 • Type 1 - It is associated with reflex sympathetic dystrophy (RSD).

-• Type 2 - It is associated with a partial nerve injury (causalgia) though the clinical symptoms of both types are extremely similar.
+• Type 2 - It is associated with a partial nerve injury (causalgia), though the clinical symptoms of both types are extremely similar.

 What Are the Clinical Features of CRPS?

 The term causalgia is now called complex regional pain syndrome (CRPS) which is type 2 or nerve-related causalgia.
-This was first described by Mitchell et al. in 1867 when they reported cases of soldiers suffering from this disorder during the American civil war.
-The clinical presentation of CRPS patients is heterogeneous, with pain being the common or predominantly prevalent symptom along with substantial variation in its characteristics.
-The pain can be spontaneous as well as evoked by stimuli, continuous or episodic, or paroxysmal.
-The regions of the extremities may be affected more with increased pain when the region is elevated.
+This was first described by Mitchell et al. in 1867 when they reported cases of soldiers suffering from this disorder during the American Civil War.
+The clinical presentation of CRPS patients is heterogeneous, with pain being the common or predominantly prevalent symptom, along with substantial variation in its characteristics.

-Other abnormal sensations related to the pain that is found in CRPS patients include mechanical and thermal hyperalgesia (increased sensitivity to pain), hyperesthesia (increased sensations such as touch, smell, sound, and vision), allodynia (presence of pain without any obvious stimulus), hyperpathia (exaggerated pain sensation to a stimulus), and dysesthesia (pain with abnormal sensations such as pricking, burning, itching, stinging or tickling sensations).
-Additional signs of inflammation are present together with a number of typical abnormalities that are probably related to autonomic dysfunction.
-These include edema or an inflammatory swelling, abnormality of sweating, and skin changes (to tactility or touch, and texture of the skin may be altered).
-The skin of the affected side can be either warmer or colder compared to the other side.
+The pain can be spontaneous and evoked by continuous, episodic, or paroxysmal stimuli.
+The regions of the extremities may be affected more by increased pain when the region is elevated.
+Other abnormal sensations related to the pain that is found in CRPS patients include mechanical and thermal hyperalgesia (increased sensitivity to pain), hyperesthesia (increased sensations such as touch, smell, sound, and vision), allodynia (presence of pain without any obvious stimulus), hyperpathia (exaggerated pain sensation to a stimulus), and dysesthesia (pain with abnormal sensations such as pricking, burning, itching, stinging, or tickling sensations).

 How Is Complex Regional Pain Syndrome Diagnosed?

-1. Quantitative sensory tests.
+• Quantitative sensory tests.

-2. Laser Doppler flowmetry.
+• Laser doppler flowmetry.

-3. Infrared thermography.
+• Infrared thermography.

-4. Quantitative sudomotor axon reflex test.
+• Quantitative sudomotor axon reflex test.

-5. Bone scintigraphy (gives information about bone vascularity changes).
+• Bone scintigraphy (gives information about bone vascularity changes).

-6. Plain radiographs.
+• Plain radiographs.

-7. Sympathetic nerve blocks - This is a therapeutic, as well as a diagnostic modality wherein a local anesthetic, intravenous Phentolamine, or regional intravenous block, is used at the level of the sympathetic ganglion along with an adrenergic blocking agent.
+• Sympathetic nerve blocks - This is a therapeutic, as well as a diagnostic modality wherein a local anesthetic, intravenous Phentolamine, or regional intravenous block, is used at the level of the sympathetic ganglion along with an adrenergic blocking agent.

 What Is the Pathophysiology of Complex Regional Pain Syndrome?

 The mechanism by which pain and other physical abnormalities develop in CPRS is not fully understood.
 Trauma is understood as the precipitating factor in the pathogenesis causing damage to a peripheral nerve, thereby causing neurobiological changes in both peripheral and central components of the nervous system.
-This produces an abnormal afferent input that creates a painful sensation in the head and neck as the nociceptors may be affected, and the impact of trauma is indirect or direct on the CNS (central nervous system).
-The following sequelae may occur relating to the mechanism of pain:
+This produces an abnormal afferent input that creates a painful sensation in the head and neck as the nociceptors (free nerve endings that send signals to the brain and spinal cord in response to stimuli that cause injury or pain) may be affected, and the impact of trauma is indirect or direct on the CNS (central nervous system).

 • Sensitization of nociceptive fibers.